PrairieLearn/PrairieLearn/doc/installingLocal.md

 ### Server from shell

 When making local changes to server-side code, it is faster to restart only the node server instead of the whole docker container.
+This can be done either

+* automatically by using the `-e NODEMON=true` setting as described earlier,

-This can be done by starting the server manually from a shell instance, then restarting the server when changes are made.
+* or manually by starting the server from a shell instance:

 ```sh
 /PrairieLearn/docker/init.sh
 ```

-Then when any modifications are made, you can close the server with `<ctrl-C>` and re-run the init script.
+and when any modifications are made, you can close the server with `<ctrl-C>` and re-run the init script.

 ### Tests from shell